mattycoles/mattycoles/README.md

 - 👋 Hi, I’m @mattycoles
 - 👀 I’m interested in developing software that makes a difference.
-- 🌱 I’m currently learning a software degree.
+- 🌱 I’m currently doing a comouting software degree with the OU.
 - 💞️ I’m looking to collaborate!
 - 📫 How to reach me at **https://www.linkedin.com/in/matt-coles/**